The world is observing a radical change in healthcare technology trends.

 Interoperability and Device Integration Advance and Gain Focus

 Healthcare technologies must work together to provide value.
-2023 should see big advances on a couple of fronts.
+2023 should see big advances on this aspect among the healthcare technology trends.

 Standards-based interoperability will provide clarity and progress.
 FHIR has emerged as the future standard for data integration among EHRs and other healthcare software and data systems.
 Collaborative alliances such as CommonWell continue to gain momentum and promote interoperability adoption and understanding.
-New opportunities will open up as technology vendors build to these standards and take advantage of easier health data access, such as more sophisticated, real-time clinical decision support and algorithms.
+New opportunities will open up as the result of these healthcare technology trends.
+Vendors will then be able to build to these standards and take advantage of easier health data access, such as more sophisticated, real-time clinical decision support and algorithms.

 And healthcare goes with us everywhere now.
 Improving interoperability also supports the growth and value of remote medical devices and the internet of medical things (IoMT).
-Providers and vendors will focus on device integration as more care moves out of the hospital and into the home.
+Providers and vendors will focus on device integration as the healthcare technology trends will lead to more care moves out of the hospital and into the home.

-In 2023, providers and vendors will make substantial investments in making sense of all the data and incorporating it into care and administrative workflows.
+In 2023, providers and vendors will make substantial investments in utilizing all the data and incorporating it into healthcare workflows.

-Focus on Patient Experience will Innovate Digital Experience
+Healthcare Technology Trends Focus More on Patient Experience

 Carvana will deliver you a car without ever having to speak to a human being.